vtexdocs/dev-portal-content/docs/guides/vtex-io/Reference/concepts/vtex-io-documentation-builders/vtex-io-documentation-pixel-builder.md

 excerpt: "Learn how to use the VTEX IO Pixel builder."
 ---

-The `pixel` builder allows implementing JavaScript scripts in HTML files.
-The scripts run in the header or body of every store page and can collect user data, respond to events, and connect with third-party services.
+The `pixel` builder allows the implementation of JavaScript scripts in HTML files.
+The scripts run in the head or body of every store page and can collect user data, respond to events, and connect with third-party services.

 For details about creating Pixel apps, see the [Pixel apps tutorial](https://developers.vtex.com/docs/guides/vtex-io-documentation-1-developnativeintegrationswithpixelapps).
 You can find examples of available apps that use this builder in the [Pixel Apps section](https://developers.vtex.com/docs/guides/pixel-apps).